Vintage Turquoise Petit Point Cluster Bracelet

 Paula says - "This vintage cluster bracelet brings to mind the phrase 'they don't make them like they used to'.
-It is made from thick sterling silver stock and the natural turquoise stones have aged to varying hues of green.
-Although we can't call it Native American made, it does show all the characteristics of being Zuni made.
+It is made from thick sterling silver stock and the natural turquoise stones have aged to varying hues of blues and greens.
+Although we can't call it Native American made, learned and experienced Native American jewelry experts say it does show all the characteristics of being Navajo made.

 "Like many things that have survived over the years this bracelet has a few marks that add to its beauty and character - wabi-sabi.